top of page

 5% for registered landlords, 20% for unregistered (deductible expenses)

-• Payment Deadlines: Import taxes are usually due within 5 days of your goods arriving at customs, though a different timeframe may be given at the time.
+Certain products may necessitate additional permits for importation.
+These permits typically cost 30 GEL to obtain.
+Import taxes are usually due within five days of your goods arriving at customs, although a different timeframe may be provided at the time of importation.

-• VAT Considerations: An additional 18% VAT may apply to imported goods.
+An additional 18% VAT may apply to imported goods.
 This is payable at the time of importation, regardless of whether the recipient is a VAT-registered business.

 • Small shipments valued under 300 GEL are fully exempt from both import tax and VAT.